birdandhike.com logo

 Patagonia-Sonoita Creek Preserve

 Patagonia-Sonoita Creek Preserve.
 The Nature Conservancy protects riparian habitat, ancient Fremont Cottonwoods, open grassy areas and the associated birds, rare fish, frogs, and other wildlife.
-Three trails provide access to the preserve, and a visitor center provides trail information, bird checklists, and a list of current sightings.
+Three trails provide access to the preserve, and a visitor center provides trail information, bird checklists, bird feeders, and a list of current sightings.

 Marion Paton's House